tvatter/dsfba_2020/content/assignments/_index.md

 On this page, you will find information about the four homeworks and the final project.

 ## Group registration

-Please form groups of 2 members.
-Send an email to the [teaching assistant](mailto:iegor.rudnytskyi@unil.ch) with the names of the group members (one email per group is enough).
+Please form groups of 2 members and fill in [this Google Form](https://forms.gle/e5tbc8BbXvw6DUYMA) (one entrie per group is enough).
 The deadline for group registration is **March 2**.

+Please come back to this page after **March 3** to ensure that details are correct.

 ## Overview